Welcome to the Hanover Area Probus Club!

 Coordinator: Vern Freer

-Committee: Dianne Mather, Joan Roseborough, Peter Dalton, Margaret Elliot Niesen
+Travel Committee: Dianne Mather, Peter Dalton, Joan Roseborough and Margaret Elliott-Niesen

 For all our events, visit library.brucecounty.on.ca/events or contact your local branch.